Hong Kong Security Watch Report (Q2 2015)

 Figure 4 –Trend of Botnet (C&Cs) related security events

-Number of botnet Command and Control Servers was the same as last quarter.
+The number of botnet Command and Control Servers remains unchanged this quarter.

-There were 2 C&C servers reported in this quarter.
-One of the reported servers were identified as Zeus C&C servers, while the other was IRC bot C&C servers.
+There were 4 C&C servers reported in this quarter.
+One of the reported servers was identified as Zeus C&C server, while the other three were identified as IRC bot C&C servers.